 The only difference between dark and soft academia is their energy.
 How?
 Dark academia relies more on the darker scheme of things and soft academia is more gentle and focused on uplifting energies and positivity.
 They enjoy being outdoors and would rather read poetry that idolizes freedom and tenderness instead of gothic themes and tribulations.

 Dark academia is obsessed with certain palettes and color schemes.
 Contrary to popular belief, it isn’t only restricted to black and shades of gray.
 As a matter of fact, brown and beige are more commonly found in dark academia aesthetics.
 Visually, the palette is stunning and used to enunciate the concept of layering clothes.
 Mocha brown, gold, burgundy, dark or burnt orange, forest green, cream, beige, and navy blue are used incessantly in creating dark academic outfits.

 What Type Of Clothes To Wear To Create A Dark Academia Style?

 From tweed pants to trench coats and custom blazers, there are so many options to choose from.
 Check out the following outfit ideas to create your own dark academia style.

 Skirt with Leather Jacket

-To go with the complete gothic vibe, you can wear a plaid skirt with a beige jumper and top it off with a leather jacket or an overcoat.
+To go with the complete gothic vibe, you can wear a plaid skirt with a beige jumper and top it off with a women’s leather jacket or leather coat for women.
 Plaid skirts are multifaceted since you can wear them with stockings or knee-length socks.
-Create an effortlessly stylish outfit by pairing a plaid skirt with a camel or any other light toned cardigan.
+Create an effortlessly stylish outfit by pairing a plaid skirt with a camel or any other light-toned cardigan.
 A linen shirt under a bomber jacket would also look chic with the plaid skirt.